Radish alpha

 1. Add an SSH public key under Profile → Identity & Keys → Git SSH Keys.
 The key authenticates the connection — Radish never sees your SSH private key.

 2. Clone with the SSH URL from the Clone popover.
+When you clone via SSH as a delegate, you receive your own peer view of the repository.
 Make commits as you would on any Git host.

 Pushes are only accepted from delegates of the repo.
 If you're not a delegate, ask one to add you under Settings → Delegates.